Lebowski89/blog/content/common.md

 To reduce the bloat, I make use of:
    1. A labels template contained in my group_vars
-   2. A common tasks file to determine required labels
+   2. A common task file to determine required labels
    3. Include_tasks task with relevant variables.

 ### Group_Vars